Glucagon-like peptide-1: Degradation

 Once secreted, GLP-1 is extremely susceptible to the catalytic activity of the proteolytic enzyme dipeptidyl peptidase-4 (DPP-4).
 Specifically, DPP-4 cleaves the peptide bond between Ala^{8}-Glu^{9} resulting in the abundant GLP-1 (9–36) amide constituting 60–80% of total GLP-1 in circulation.
 DPP-4 is widely expressed in multiple tissues and cell types and exists in both a membrane-anchored and soluble circulating form.
 Notably, DPP-4 is expressed on the surface of endothelial cells, including those located directly adjacent to GLP-1 secretion sites.
 Consequently, less than 25% of secreted GLP-1 is estimated to leave the gut intact.
 Additionally, presumably due to the high concentration of DPP-4 found on hepatocytes, 40–50% of the remaining active GLP-1 is degraded across the liver.
 Thus, due to the activity of DPP-4 only 10–15% of secreted GLP-1 reaches circulation intact.

 Neutral endopeptidase 24.11 (NEP 24.11) is a membrane-bound zinc metallopeptidase widely expressed in several tissues, but found in particularly high concentrations in the kidneys, which is also identified accountable for the rapid degradation of GLP-1.
 It primarily cleaves peptides at the N-terminal side of aromatic or hydrophobic amino acids and is estimated to contribute by up to 50% to GLP-1 degradation.
 However, the activity only becomes apparent once the degradation of DPP-4 has been prevented, as the majority of GLP-1 reaching the kidneys has already been processed by DPP-4.
-Similarly, renal clearance appear more significant for the elimination of already inactivated GLP-1.
+Similarly, renal clearance appears more significant for the elimination of already inactivated GLP-1.

 The resulting half-life of active GLP-1 is approximately 2 minutes, which is however sufficient to activate GLP-1 receptors.